by Arin Siriamonthep

 Grace Dumdaw (they/them) is a Kachin actor, singer, filmmaker, and photographer born in Myanmar and raised in Louisiana.

 Grace's early life was divided between assisting in their family's restaurant, hopping between music lessons, and performing at church every week.
-In high school, Grace began to explore theatre and their passion for acting.
-After winning a first place scholarship at the 2017 Louisiana Thespian Festival, Grace decided to further pursue a career in acting.
+In high school, Grace began to explore their passion for acting.
+After winning the first place scholarship at the 2017 Louisiana Thespian Festival, Grace decided to further pursue a career as an actor.

-Grace attended Swarthmore College where they received the Philip Evans Scholarship.
-In 2021, they graduated with a Bachelor of Fine Arts degree with majors in Stage, Screen, & New Media as well as Peace & Conflict Studies.
+Grace attended Swarthmore College where they received the Philip Evans Scholarship and graduated with a BFA in Stage, Screen, & New Media and Peace & Conflict Studies.

 In 2020, Grace was recognized as an Agency Fellow by the Emmy's Television Academy Foundation for their outstanding potential in the entertainment industry.